-The Trustees have an administration agreement in place with Scottish Widows, throughout the period and up to 31 March 2022 this was on the Mercer Workplace Savings platform, at which point is became a direct agreement with Scottish Widows.
-The administration agreement sets out the service standards expected of Scottish Widows and if Scottish Widows fall short of these standards then financial penalties were in place until the situation is rectified.
+The Trustees have an administration agreement in place with Scottish Widows, throughout the period and up to 31 March 2023 this was on the Mercer Workplace Savings platform, at which point is became a direct agreement with Scottish Widows.
+The administration agreement sets out the service standards expected of Scottish Widows.